KFAB: Cornhuskers

 For most of the time from its earliest days until the 1990s, KFAB dominated the Omaha market.
 From 1926 to 2015—except for a short break from 1996 to 2001—KFAB was the home of Nebraska Cornhuskers sports.
 After 1948, it shared flagship status with Lincoln's KOLN/KLIN.
-However, in February 2015, the Cornhuskers moved their games to KXSP.
+However, in February 2015, the Cornhuskers moved their games to WOW (signed at the time as KXSP).

 University officials had been disappointed KFAB was not willing to air more than football and men's basketball games.
 For instance, volleyball and women's basketball games were shunted to KFFF, while baseball games had no radio home.
 School officials wanted to ensure that all Cornhusker sports would air on a single, powerful station.
-KXSP's daytime coverage is roughly comparable to that of KFAB.
+WOW's daytime coverage is roughly comparable to that of KFAB.
 Even with the loss of the Huskers, KFAB continued to be one of the highest rated stations in the Omaha/Council Bluffs market.
 It also retained substantial listenership in Lincoln despite being an out-of-market station.